URL Structure: Understanding URLs & How They Impact SEO

 5. Use lowercase

 Even though this doesn’t cause a big deal since modern servers don’t mind whether it’s in lowercase or capital letters, it’s the same.
-However, some servers take this issue to another level.
-To be safe or as a precautionary measure, it’s best to use lowercase in the URLs.

 Bad SEO URL Practices

 When search engines crawl the web, they search for a coherent URL structure.
-So, in case the search engine finds it difficult and confusing, without a doubt-it’s not going to pull it out of its hat.
+So, in case the search engine finds it difficult and confusing, without a doubt, it’s not going to pull it out of its hat.

 1. Avoid creating complicated URLs